Choosing the right puppy

 More often than not, my blog ideas are usually brought up by a real life situation.
 This one is not an exception.

 Nadia was told that the breeder was the sellers mom, who couldn’t come to meet Nadia.
-However, she swore that the puppy had been de-wormed, vaccinated, socialized and got free run to play with others.
+However, she swore that the puppy had been de-wormed, vaccinated, socialized and had been given free run to play with others.

 "What do I do now?", I thought.
 Nadia was in love with Molly and ultimately, it was not Molly’s fault that she was a product of a puppy mill and human greed.
 I could see that Nadia was very upset and all I could do was to say that “we all make mistakes and that all we can do is to learn from them and accept our imperfections.”